 Remember that not everyone will be able or want to attend, so be sure to include and count only on those who'll actually show up.

 There you have it.
-Well, enough of “it” to throw a holiday party that’s both awesome and inexpensive.
-And you don’t have to hold yourself to one or the other, feel free to mix and match or choose them all!
-Just make sure your employees know that you appreciate them.
-And you want them to have one heck of a holiday season.
+Well, enough of “it” to throw a holiday party that’s both enjoyable and inexpensive.
+And you don’t have to hold yourself to one or the other, feel free to mix and match or choose them all.